Dr Liza Morton

-My approach is individualised for each client and I work collaboratively with you drawing from over 15 years experience of providing psychological therapy (NHS and Independent Practice) and extensive training in a variety of psychological theories, approaches, frameworks and techniques (including Cognitive Behavioural Therapy - CBT).
+My approach is tailored to you.
+I will work collaboratively with you drawing from over 15 years experience of providing psychological therapy (NHS and Independent Practice) and extensive training in a variety of psychological theories, approaches, frameworks and techniques (including Cognitive Behavioural Therapy - CBT).

-I usually meet with clients weekly or fortnightly but I am willing to negotiate the regularity of our sessions to suit your needs.
+I usually meet with clients weekly or fortnightly but we can negotiate the regularity of our sessions to suit your needs.
 Afternoon and early evening sessions are available, Monday to Thursday.

-I also provide clinical supervision and consultancy to psychologists who may be either in-training or experienced practitioners.
+I also provide clinical supervision and consultancy to psychologists both in-training or experienced practitioners.

 Training, qualifications & experience

-As a Chartered Counselling Psychologist, I am a member of the British Psychological Society’s Counselling Psychology Division and I am registered with the Health and Care Professions Council.
-With more than ten years’ experience in the NHS and several years in private practice I work with individuals dealing with common mental health problems using an holistic approach grounded in Cognitive Behavioural Therapy (CBT) or Interpersonal Psychotherapy.
+As a Chartered Counselling Psychologist, I am a member of the British Psychological Society’s (BPS) Counselling Psychology Division and I am registered with the Health and Care Professions Council (HCPC).